 Welcome Message

 Greetings!
-Thank you for your interest in our doctoral program and our community of scholars.
-Doctoral education in our School of Social Work will be an exciting and rewarding intellectual journey for you.
-Our program has a legacy of a deep commitment to education and scholarship.
+Thank you for your interest in the Social Work PhD program at Pitt.
+Doctoral education in our school will be an exciting and rewarding intellectual journey for you.
+Our school has a legacy of deep commitment to education and scholarship.
 Our graduates have made important scholarly contributions to the social work profession via various roles in the education, research, and leadership realms.
-Many of our graduates are highly regarded as faculty, deans, and directors in other Schools of Social Work, both nationally and internationally.
+Many of our graduates serve as faculty, deans, and directors in other Schools of Social Work, both nationally and internationally.
+Other graduates work for research think tanks, for government, and in other roles where their work is having important societal impact.

 With a highly competitive admissions process, we typically admit between five to eight students each year.
-Each cohort represents a variety of geographical regions, countries, educational, and practice backgrounds.
+Each doctoral cohort represents a variety of geographical regions, countries, educational, and practice backgrounds.
 As a result of a committed faculty who work closely with our doctoral students, along with our program of funding support, our student program completion rate is extremely high.
-We encourage students, upon their entry to the program, to identify an area of research specialization which they can focus on and explore in their coursework and Graduate Student Assistant (GSA) assignments.
-Expertise in this area will grow and mature as the student moves through the program, usually becoming the basis for their comprehensive exam and, eventually, their dissertation.

-We thank you for virtually visiting our School and please do reach out with any questions you may have.
+We thank you for virtually visiting our School.
+Please reach out with any questions you may have.

 Sincerely,